Kindergartner Sleep: What They Need and How to Make it Happen

 This is often due to a habit that developed over time and your child isn’t confident in his sleep skills.
 He needs you to lay down with him at bedtime until he’s asleep or needs a check in with you at 2am because he hasn’t figured out how to get back to sleep on his own.
 This is where sleep training is often needed to evaluate the schedule and implement strategies for bedtime and nightwakings.

 When children have had sleep issues for years, parents will often need to give a nudge in the right direction with sleep training because those sleep issues are strong habits at this point.
-Schedule a free Discovery Call and we can get clear about your current sleep situation, what’s causing your child’s sleep issues and determine the best approach for your family to solve those issues as quickly and easily as possible so your kindergartner can get the recommended amount of sleep!
+Schedule an evaluation call and we can get clear about your current sleep situation, what’s causing your child’s sleep issues and determine the best approach for your family to solve those issues as quickly and easily as possible so your kindergartner can get the recommended amount of sleep!

 Related Posts: